infozenfrance/Phraseanet-Docs/en/FAQ/Administration/index.rst

 The sub-definitions are generated then saved in the storage directory of the sub-definitions obtained from the structure.

-The metadatas can then be written in some sub-definitinos (depending on the setting).
+The metadatas can then be written in some sub-definitions (depending on the setting).

 The metadatas are then added to the index of the search engine.